UniqueName12345/Calinix-Arch/README.md

 CalinixOS is an Arch-based Linux Distribution made especially for THE Power User

+## CalinixOS+
+CalinixOS+ is all the features that I would have hoped to see in vanilla CalinixOS, but isn't in yet.

 ![](https://get.calinix.tech/assets/img/hero-img.png)

-This is the Github Repository for the CalinixOS ISO
+This is the Github Repository for the CalinixOS+ ISO

 ## Goals
 ### Optimization